 As for fit, the Oakley Flight Jacket Prizm Road has a few tricks up in its sleeve: for example, you can adjust the nose bridge into a secondary position with just one click, opening airflow to combat fogging and overheating.
 The temple pieces are also adjustable for improved fit and helmet compatibility.

 Talking about helmet compatibility: since Oakley produces helmets too, the Oakley Flight Jacket Prizm Road was designed to work perfectly with helmets.
 The arms of the glasses go around the straps of the helmet so they won't get compressed against your head, causing discomfort.
-Should you have a compatible helmet, the Oakley Flight Jacket Prizm Road can be stored on the helmet for when you to provide your eyes even more airflow.
+Should you have a compatible helmet, the Oakley Flight Jacket Prizm Road can be stored on the helmet to provide your eyes with even more airflow.
 Or, you know, when the glasses are not needed because you aren't speeding down a road.

-The stripped back frame is constructed from super-light Grilamid TR-90 material.
-The frame comes with adjustable ear and nose pieces so you can adjust it to the shape of your face.
-Because there is nothing worse than glasses not fitting properly on longer rides.
+The stripped-back frame is constructed from super-light Grilamid TR-90 material.
+The frame comes with adjustable ear and nose pieces so you can adjust it to the shape of your face because there is nothing worse than glasses not fitting properly on longer rides.